Can you afford to buy a home in Denver right now? For many, it’s not an easy decision making the leap from renting to owning.

 Is Renting Better for My Finances and Lifestyle Right Now?

 The high cost to buy a home in Denver and the major commitment it represents mean that renting will be more appealing to many people, especially given the number of new apartments available.
-Renting can certainly be more affordable; if all you need is a studio, expect to spend around $600 to $900 a month.
-However, most people want a little more room than what a studio offers.
-According to the Apartment Association Metro Denver, the average rent price in metro Denver in Q2 of 2017 was $1,420 compared to Q2 of 2014 when it was $1,117.
-Even though this may a bit less than a mortgage, it's money that goes into the landlord's pocket and you receive no tax benefits.
+Renting can certainly be more affordable, especially if all you need is a studio.
+However, most people want a little more room than what a studio or micro-unit offers.
+According to the Rent Cafe, the average rent in metro Denver for a one bedroom apartment in September 2019 was $1,674, a 4 percent increase from the same time last year.
+Even though this may be a bit less than a mortgage, it's money that goes into the landlord's pocket and you receive no tax benefits.

 The Bottom Line